 Demurrage charge

 The demurrage charge is very similar to the port storage charge we discussed above.
-Sometimes, demurrage and storage charges overlap and you’ll end up paying for both of them.
-However, there are some places where port storage charges and demurrage are recognized as the same.
+Sometimes, demurrage and storage charges overlap and you pay both.
+However, in some places, port storage charges and demurrage are recognized as the same.
+A major difference between the two is that demurrage charges are paid directly to shipping lines and storage charges are collected by the terminal through shipping lines.

 Detention charge

-You can also be charged detention fees when you export containers.
-Let’s say that you pick up an empty container to load it.
+Detention fees are also charged when you export containers.
+Let’s say, you pick up an empty container to load it.
 But you don’t return it before the free days run out.
 Then, the carrier will impose detention charges.
+These charges are added to decrease the container’s turnaround time.

 How to avoid port charges for containers